nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

    --quiet               suppress any output
    --verbose             files and directories being processed are shown
                          additionally during scanning
+   --unscanned           scan only previously unscanned files

 Verbosity levels of ``-vv`` or ``-vvv`` are automatically reset to ``-v``

+Note for option --unscanned:
+In general there is a background job (through cron) that will do that scan periodically.
+The --unscanned option makes it possible to trigger this from the CLI.

 When using the ``--path`` option, the path must consist of following components::